TeamRizu/outfox-wikijs/dev/mods/Mods-13-Miscellaneous-Mods.md

 ## HoldGrainMult
 Desc: Adds a multiplier to the 'step size' of holds, allowing one to control how 'granular' a hold is.
 In NotITG, this is known as "granulate" or "grain" (alias).

 Negative values make the hold smoother (with a 'limit' of -93.75% which results in a step size of 1 pixel), but could cost performance due to the extra calculations being done.
 Positive values make the hold look more polygonal (with no real limit).
-Very noticable on modifiers that work on position, like Drunk.
+Very noticeable on modifiers that work on position, like Drunk.

 Common values can range from practically anywhere due to it being a multiplier.
 Try starting with -50% or 100% and go further if extra points or less points are desired.